 Make Sure Your Agent is Qualified

 In Canada, only a registered patent agent can represent you at the patent office.
-Patent lawyers are not always registered patent agents so make sure you ask if you are working with a patent lawyer.
+Patent lawyers are not always registered patent agents so make sure you ask if you call someone only advertising as a patent lawyer.
 (ATMAC is a registered patent agent firm and you will be working directly with a registered patent agent who will be involved in all aspects of your patent application from start through finish.)

 Differences Between US & Canadian Application Process